Lucas Industries: Lucas Plan (1976)

+Factory automation and lighting

+In 1987, the Lucas Research Centre in Shirley, Birmingham, developed a flexible automatic assembly system designed to manufacture a range of multi-variant automobile headlamps.
+The system was subsequently implemented at the division's Cannock Headlamp Factory.

 LucasVarity (1996)

 In August 1996, Lucas Industries plc merged with the North American Varity Corporation to form LucasVarity plc.
 Its specific history is covered on the LucasVarity page but for the sake of continuity key aspects of the old Lucas business histories to date, particularly that referring to CAV and Lucas Diesel Systems are still included here.